charlottegiseleweil/viewerTemplate/README.md

 `charts` An array of all charts, their data and to which section they belong to.

 #### src/components/mapStyling.js
-Here you can add styling functions for your shapefiles -- (optional)
+Here you can add styling functions for your shapefiles and rasters.
+All colors should be in HEX.

 #### src/components/Footer.js
 In this file, you can edit the Footer.
 If you don't want it you can remove it from `App.js`

 #### src/components/AboutPage.js
 In this file, you can edit the content of the about page.
-In the beginning of the document, there is a variable called `contributors` where you can add all your contributors and their images.
+In the beginning of the document, there is an array called `contributors` where you can add all your contributors and their images.

 #### src/components/Landing.js
 In this file, you can edit the Landing page.
 If you don't want it you can remove it from `App.js`